The Best Bodhrán Drums to Buy?

 Obviously, you've guessed it, the skin is the most important part.
 I notice the different tones no problem of course, but we've done blind tests here, and the results are staggering.
-Even non-bodhran players can tell the difference a mile away.
+Even non-bodhrán players can tell the difference a mile away.
 It's that obvious.
-There is a huge difference in sound between a properly made bodhran and poorly made bodhrán, so take your time choosing where you buy yours.
+There is a huge difference in sound between a properly made bodhrán and poorly made bodhrán, so take your time choosing where you buy yours.
 Hand-cured and hand stretched, properly conditioned and treated (without the use of chemicals) goatskin wins every single time.
-So it is no wonder goat skin compared to synthetic drum heads, lemo, kangaroo, grayhound and deer skin has stood the test of time and continues to be the skin of choice for real bodhrán makers the world over.
-Other things such as painted skins didn't make much of a difference, however most of the bodhráns that you can buy that come ready-painted are made in china or the middle-east very cheaply and of poor quality, or by a machine, which is even worse.
-So avoid it at all cost.
-Also stickers on bodhráns, such a Guinness logo, is a big no no, mainly because you look like a tourist.
+So it is no wonder goat skin compared to synthetic drum heads, lemo, kangaroo, greyhound and deer skin has stood the test of time and continues to be the skin of choice for real bodhrán makers the world over.
+Other things such as painted skins didn't make much of a difference, however most of the bodhráns that you can buy that come ready-painted are generally made for display purposes only so if you plan on playing it I would avoid it if at all possible.

 A heavy skin tends to become more rigid than a thin skin and you may feel you are playing a board.
 A fine skin say about 3/4 to 1 mm thick has a resonance in it that a thick skin say 2mm does not have.
-So that the fine skin does not have that thinney sound from it.
-I use black electrical tape round the outside of the skin on the bodhran to dampen the tone.
-The bodhran is a bass drum, meaning first and foremost, it must produce a quality deep mellow tone.
+I use black electrical tape round the outside of the skin on the bodhrán to dampen the tone.
+The bodhrán is a bass drum, meaning first and foremost, it must produce a quality deep mellow tone.
 This is the secret of a good skin.

 How I tape a bodhrán: http://www.youtube.com/watch?v=tt9TiA2XCDc